-6. Joint Staff Targeting Division (J-234).
-The Joint Staff Targeting Division, hereafter referred to as JS Targeting, is responsible for the CA policy and guidance development for the CJCS.
+6. Joint Staff Targeting Division.
+The Joint Staff Targeting, J2T Division, hereafter referred to as JS Targeting, is responsible for the CA policy and guidance development for the CJCS.

 a.
 JS Targeting addresses CA issues worldwide in scope or involving cross-CCMD coordination.
 JS Targeting fulfills this role via the Military Targeting Committee (MTC), in collaboration with the CCMDs, Services, JS, and intelligence community (IC).
-See reference 1 for more details on the MTC.
+See reference j for more details on the MTC.

 b.
 Upon CCMD request, JS Targeting coordinates BDA federation.
-Coordinate this assistance via the intelligence planning or federated production request process or the JSTIC when established in support of a JS crisis management team.
+Coordinate this assistance via the intelligence planning or federated production request process or the Joint Staff Targeting Integration Cell (JSTIC) when established in support of a JS crisis management team.